dialpad/dialpad-python-sdk/README.md

 ## Installation

-For now, this package is private and unpublished, but it's still reasonably easy to install on your
+For now, this package is unpublished, but it's still reasonably easy to install on your machine:
-machine:

 ```bash
 git clone git@github.com:dialpad/dialpad-python-sdk.git